ietf/tao/Tao.md

 relationships with other SDOs.
 This isn't always easy, since they usually have different structures and processes than the IETF does, and the IETF is mostly run by volunteers who would probably prefer to write standards rather than meet with representatives from other bodies.
-Even so, man SDOs make a great effort to interact well with the IETF despite the obvious cultural differences.
+Even so, many SDOs make a great effort to interact well with the IETF despite the obvious cultural differences.